FindArticles FindArticles

 SHARE

-Apple’s latest keynote delivered a broad refresh: the iPhone 17 lineup, an ultrathin iPhone Air, AirPods Pro 3, and new Apple Watch models including Series 11 and Ultra 3.
-The theme was clear—thinner, brighter, more efficient hardware with a few well-placed AI assists—while keeping the familiar Apple playbook of tight integration and measured feature leaps.
+Apple’s most recent keynote hit the refresh button for everything: the iPhone 17 range, ultra-sleek iPhone Air, AirPods Pro 3 and new Apple Watch models, Series 11 and Ultra 3.
+The theme was clear — thinner, brighter, more energy-efficient hardware with a few strategically applied AI assists — all adhering to the familiar Apple playbook of tight integration and measured feature leaps.

 Table of Contents

-• iPhone 17 series: faster screens, smarter cameras
+• iPhone 17 series: faster screens, brighter cameras

-• AirPods Pro 3: stronger ANC, on-device translation
+• AirPods Pro 3: more powerful ANC, on-device translation

 • Prices at a glance